Povia

-Giuseppe Povia ([dʒuˈzɛppe poˈviːa]; born November 19, 1972), better known just as Povia ([ˈpɔːvja]), is an Italian rock singer-songwriter.
+Giuseppe Povia ([dʒuˈzɛppe poˈviːa]; born November 19, 1972), better known just as Povia ([ˈpɔːvja]), is an Italian pop singer-songwriter.

 Biography

 Born in Milan, he began teaching himself guitar.
 He taught himself how to play music by ear; by the time he was 20, he began to compose music.
 In 1999 he enrolled in the Academy of Sanremo where he met Giancarlo Bigazzi.

 In his songs, Povia frequently takes on social issues.
 In 2003 he addressed bulimia with his song Mia sorella.
 In 2005 his single "Avamposto 55" talked about the children of Darfur.
 In 2005 he produced the single "I bambini fanno: ooh..." from which the proceeds were used in a campaign he started to build hospitals in Darfur.
-The single sold 150,000 copies in Italy and received special accolades from Sony BMG.
+The single spent 20 non-consecutive (19 of which were consecutive) weeks at the top of the Italian Singles Chart, selling 150,000 copies and becoming Italy's biggest-selling single of 2005.
+The single also received special accolades from Sony BMG.

-In 2009 he won second place in the 59th Sanremo Music Festival with his song "Luca era gay".
-Despite the media initially thinking that the song was about Luca Tolve, a man who allegedly has been reversing his homosexuality following the therapies of Joseph Nicolosi., Povia has declared the song is about a man called Massimiliano whom he met on a train from Milan to Rome.
-During the train ride the man told Povia his personal story about having been gay, but now being married with children.
+He won the Sanremo Music Festival 2006 with the song "Vorrei avere il becco".
+In 2009 he ranked second place in the 59th Sanremo Music Festival with his song "Luca era gay".
+Despite the media initially thinking that the song was about Luca Tolve, a man who had allegedly reversed his homosexuality following the therapies of Joseph Nicolosi, Povia declared that the song was about a man called Massimiliano whom he met on a train from Milan to Rome.
+During the train ride the man told Povia his personal story about "having been gay", but now being married with children.

-Personal life
+Personal life and views

 He has been married since 2007 to Teresa, with whom he has two daughters, Emma (2005) and Amelia (2007).
 He has lived in Florence for many years.

-Always considering himself to be close to right-wing positions, from around 2013 the singer-songwriter began to publicly express Eurosceptic and sovereign ideas.
-He has repeatedly declared himself a sympathizer of Silvio Berlusconi, Matteo Salvini, Riscossa Italia, and the People of the Family, while he has often criticized the Democratic Party.
+Always considering himself to be close to right-wing positions, from around 2013 Povia began to publicly express Eurosceptic and sovereigntist ideas.
+He has repeatedly declared himself a sympathizer of Silvio Berlusconi, Matteo Salvini, Riscossa Italia, and The People of the Family, while he has often criticized the Democratic Party.